Quasibound states of analytic black-hole configurations in three and four dimensions: Introduction

-The QBSs are localized mode solutions in the black hole potential wells \cite{PhysLett.52B.437,LettNuovoCim.15.257}.
+The QBSs are localized mode solutions in the black-hole potential wells \cite{PhysLett.52B.437,LettNuovoCim.15.257}.
 They are ingoing waves at the exterior event horizon, which means that the radial solution diverges by reaching a maximum value, and tend to zero far from the black hole at the spatial infinity \cite{PhysRevD.76.084001}, which means that the probability of finding any particle there is null.
-The QBS frequencies are the set of resonance spectra associated with the dissipation of energy at the exterior event horizon, and hence they are inevitably complex, which can be expressed as $\omega_{n}=\mbox{Re}[\omega]+i\mbox{Im}[\omega]$, where $n$ is the overtone number, $\mbox{Re}[\omega]$ is the real part (oscillation frequency), and $\mbox{Im}[\omega]$ is the imaginary part (decay or growth rate).
+In this context, the continuous spectrum of the classical stable bound states is replaced by a discrete spectrum of resonances with the tunneling through the potential barrier giving the finite probability of the particle to be captured by the horizon.
+That is the gravitational analog of the hydrogen atom orbitals, which means a spectrum of normalizable bound states.
+There has been, strangely, little effort devoted to the study of the quasibound state spectrum, despite the fundamental importance for the electromagnetic analog.
+Indeed, it is clear that these states must exist and they can provide a quantum description of a test particle orbiting a black hole.
+The physics of this problem can be understood if we assume that the singularity at the center of a black hole acts as a current sink, and therefore all normalizable states must decay in time, which implies that we must search for eigenstates over the two-dimensional space of complex energies.
+The constructed states have a finite half-life, so they can be viewed as resonance states (or quasistationary states).
+Thus, the QBS frequencies are the set of resonance spectra associated with the dissipation of energy at the exterior event horizon, and hence they are inevitably complex, which can be expressed as $\omega_{n}=\mbox{Re}[\omega]+i\mbox{Im}[\omega]$, where $n$ is the overtone number, $\mbox{Re}[\omega]$ is the real part (oscillation frequency), and $\mbox{Im}[\omega]$ is the imaginary part (decay or growth rate).